jukkakarvanen/kafka-streams-test-topics/examples/README.md

         assertThat(outputTopic.isEmpty()).isTrue();
     }

-### Testing with TestRecord ignoring timestamp
+### Testing with TestRecord Ignoring Timestamp

-If yoy need to validate also record header, but do not care about timestamp AssertJ isEqualToIgnoringNullFields is useful.
+If the test needs to validate record header as well, but does not care about timestamp, AssertJ isEqualToIgnoringNullFields is useful.
-This way actual record timestamp can be ignored.
-Hamcrest has also possibility to implement partial test with allOf and hasProperty matchers.
+This way the actual record timestamp can be ignored.
+Hamcrest also has a possibility to implement partial test with allOf and hasProperty matchers.

     @Test